arijitdey22/arijitdey22.github.io/_pages/about.md

 </p>

 <p>
-  In a collaborative project with <a href="https://blog.nus.edu.sg/bibhas/">Prof. Bibhas Chakraborty</a>, I derived sample size formulas for Sequential Multiple Assignment Randomized Trials (SMART) in the presence of skewed outcomes, incorporating both power- and precision-based criteria for full-scale and pilot study designs.
+  I also collaborate with the <a href="https://www.duke-nus.edu.sg/cqm" target="_blank">Centre for Quantitative Medicine</a> under the supervision of <a href="https://blog.nus.edu.sg/bibhas/">Prof. Bibhas Chakraborty</a>.
+I worked on a project to derive sample size formulas for Sequential Multiple Assignment Randomized Trials (SMART) in the presence of skewed outcomes, incorporating both power- and precision-based criteria for full-scale and pilot study designs.
+Currently I am working on Q-learning for estimating dynamic treatment regimes from survival data.
 </p>